plewis/plewis.github.io/phylogenetics/lab-ape.md

 In a Yule model, the time between speciation events is determined by drawing random numbers from an exponential distribution.
 If we all started with the same initial (seed) random number, then our Colless indices would be identical.

 That's more like it!
-Now, generate 1000 Yule trees instead of just 10, and create a histogram using the standard R command <tt>hist</tt>:
+Now, generate 1000 Yule trees instead of just 10, and create a histogram using the standard R command `hist`:

     yulecolless <- sapply(rtreeshape(1000,20,model="yule"),FUN=colless)
     hist(yulecolless)